 The Rozsa Executive Arts Leadership (REAL) program builds on the Rozsa Arts Management Program (RAMP) themes of governance, resource development, marketing, human resources, leadership, and finance.

-However, while the Rozsa Arts Management Program (RAMP) focuses on managing and planning skills; the Rozsa Executive Arts Leadership (REAL) program is focused on developing leaders who can inspire others towards a shared vision of success and lead them towards change even if there is risk involved.
+However, while RAMP focuses on management and planning skills, the REAL program is focused on developing leaders who can inspire others towards a shared vision of success and lead them towards change even if there is risk involved.

 The REAL program is for:

 Arts managers across arts disciplines who are taking their leadership to the next level

 Arts managers who have 5-10 years of work experience

 Arts managers who are interested in being leaders in their organization and within the arts sector

 The REAL program is led and facilitated by Geraldine Ysesstein, Arts Leadership Director with the Rozsa Foundation, and many respected arts leaders in the Calgary arts community.
 These include Su Ying Strang of The New Gallery; Jenna Rogers of Chromatic Theatre; Terry Rock of Platform Calgary; Karen Ball; Cheryl Foggo and Agatha Starczyk.